 As a cry of protest, "We are the church!" presupposes that someone does want together to be the church.
 In many churches, especially those of the non-Western world, this desire is quite robust.
-I would like to provide these churches with the ecclesiological categories through which they might better understand themselves as and live better as a community.
-In modern societies, however, the worm of modernity is slowly eating away at the root of this will to ecclesial community; faith lived ecclesially is being replaced by faith lived individualistically, a diffuse faith that includes within itself the elements of multiple forms of religiosity and is continually changing.
-Those whose yearning for community is undiminished must first learn to say "We are the church!"; the church must first awaken in their souls, as Romano Guardini put it in a well-known expression.
-The ecclesiological dispute concerning the church as community is therefore simultaneously a missiological dispute concerning the correct way in which the communal form of Christian faith today is to be lived authentically and transmitted effectively.
+I would like to provide these churches with the ecclesiological categories through which they might better understand themselves as and live better as a community.7 In modern societies, however, the worm of modernity is slowly eating away at the root of this will to ecclesial community; faith lived ecclesially is being replaced by faith lived individualistically, a diffuse faith that includes within itself the elements of multiple forms of religiosity and is continually changing.8 Those whose yearning for community is undiminished must first learn to say "We are the church!"; the church must first awaken in their souls, as Romano Guardini put it in a well-known expression.9 The ecclesiological dispute concerning the church as community is therefore simultaneously a missiological dispute concerning the authentically and transmitted effectively.